mvonwyl/epita/NLP/catch-up/01/README.md

 The assignment will be evaluated on the following criteria.

 * A report answering the questions above, describing your technical choices, and analysing your results.
+   * Can be written in French or English.
 * The quality of your code (modularity, efficiency, comments, coding standards).

 Provide a `README.md` file with: